 Today’s post is from my new book Love Like Jesus: How Jesus Loved People (and how you can love like Jesus).
 Last Saturday we posted Chapter 14: Love Like Jesus–Give Like Jesus.
-Love Like Jesus is due to be published later this year.
+Love Like Jesus is due to be published in January of 2020.

 Love Like Jesus–Don’t Love Everyone The Same

 And he allowed no one to follow him except Peter and James and John the brother of James.